Core Practice

 Workforce Restructuring

 Representation before labour courts, industrial tribunals, and High Courts.
-Management of termination challenges, wage claims, and workplace disputes.
+Strike management, lockout advisory, and collective bargaining support.

 TCL Framework Application